 The more you repeat the idea that the person you expect to find in any given situation – whether a profession, character role, or anything else – is a man, the more you sideline everyone who is not a man.
 The more you reinforce the idea that men should be and are expected to be the ones in power, in view, whether now, previously or indeed in future.

 Using gender-neutral terms is a way to be more inclusive, to help us to consider more kinds of people than just men – because newsflash, men don’t do everything, and never have.
 Part of the problem of erasure of women’s and others’ contributions throughout history comes from the use of this exclusive language.

 More what you are than what you do

-People just believe, rarely challenging, the idea that men are just naturally better suited to or more gifted in just about every sphere (unless it’s something particularly feminine).
+People tend to believe and rarely challenge the idea that men are simply, naturally, better suited to or more gifted in just about every sphere (unless it’s something particularly feminine).

 But it’s bullshit; where men have been seriously over-represented it is not generally because they are better.
 Rarely do the slight height/weight/strength advantages enjoyed by men on average confer greater ability in various roles.